Life Lines

 5. Priorities the treatment of casualties

-6. Clean up process after incident
+6. Clean up process after the incident

 7. Incident reporting and recording